Is Sports Betting Legal in Minnesota?

 Minnesota Sports Betting Overview

-There are casinos within Minnesota, and those will very likely be a part of any sports betting legislation to pass.
+There are currently 18 tribal casinos within Minnesota, and those will have to be a part of any sports betting legislation to pass.
 Almost all attempts thus far have included in-person sports betting at these casinos, with online operators being able to come into the state through licenses handed out by said casinos.

 Top Five Possible Minnesota Online Sportsbooks